polymode/polymode/readme.md

 ## Warning!

-   * Tested with Emacs 24.3.1 and unlikely to work with Emacses younger than 24.2 because of the heavy use pattern matching and eieio.
+   * Tested with Emacs 24.3.1 and unlikely to work with Emacses older than 24.2 because of the heavy use of pattern matching and eieio.

 Many things still don't work as expected.
 For example: